ooichinchun/PassiveScalar_BatchRuns_w_Fluent/Select_RandLoc_Create_scm_for_Fluent/Readme.md

 ## Script to select random release location from a list of box zones in FLUENT ANSYS and create the SCM file to automate the simulation runs and passive scalar concentration extraction

-This section contains only 1 file, but assumes that an extracted list of zones already exist.
-This should look similar to the sample 'all-names-transpose.csv' example.
+This section contains only 1 file, but assumes the following 2 pre-requisites have been met:
+1) Extracted list of zones in the Fluent Case (valid zones for release have been identified) - This should look similar to the sample 'all-names-transpose.csv' example.
+2) A first working Fluent case and data file has been created with pre-set desired passive scalar settings.
+The scm file only changes the source and patches the values to enable multiple runs to happen quickly.

 ### Duplicate stl with numpy-stl
 [sample_values.py](https://github.com/ooichinchun/PassiveScalar_BatchRuns_w_Fluent/blob/main/Select_RandLoc_Create_scm_for_Fluent/sample_values.py) samples from the possible list of locations with the Latin Hypercube Sampling algorithm and creates a Fluent SCM file to cycle through the simulations and extract the passive scalar concentrations.